OpenSourceEBike/OpenSourceEBike.github.io/index.md

 # TSDZ2 Wireless Project Objectives

-This project aims to make TSDZ2 mid drive motor support wireless displays, mobile app and wireless remote control buttons, just like the commercial ebikes do, ie see: [Specialized Turbo Levo Ebike](https://www.youtube.com/watch?v=F43oqj1Zlww).
+This project objective is to provide wireless TSDZ2 mid drive motor support for multiple displays, a mobile android app and a wireless remote control, just like the commercial ebikes do, for example, see: [Specialized Turbo Levo Ebike](https://www.youtube.com/watch?v=F43oqj1Zlww).

-We developed [a DIY wireless board](https://github.com/OpenSourceEBike/TSDZ2_wireless/tree/master/EBike_wireless_TSDZ2) to connect to the motor, rather than using a display.
+We have developed [a DIY wireless board](https://github.com/OpenSourceEBike/TSDZ2_wireless/tree/master/EBike_wireless_TSDZ2) to connect to the motor, rather than using a display.
 The board is small, easy to build and costs only 25€.

 With this wireless board alone, you can power on/off the TSDZ2 motor and increase/decrease the assist levels.
 If you use our mobile app, you will be able to accomplish the same actions and also change the motor configuration.